Fiserv Forum: Naming rights

 On July 26, 2018, the Bucks agreed to a 25-year naming rights deal with Fiserv, a financial services technology company based in the Milwaukee suburb of Brookfield.

 Concerts and events

-During the Bucks' championship run in 2021, the Deer District hosted viewing parties for fans in the plaza outside Fiserv Forum.
-As the team got further into the playoffs and into the NBA Finals, additional viewing areas were made on the former site of the Bradley Center, as well as another open area south of the Forum.
-In the plaza alone, there were over 25,000 fans watching the games, and with the additional viewing areas added, the total figure of fans grew to over 65,000 for the Bucks' Finals-clinching win on July 20, 2021, though the Milwaukee Police Department estimated that the total figure of people in the vicinity of the Deer District was closer to 100,000.
-According to several sources, the viewing parties during the Bucks' championship run brought in over $70 million in additional revenue for local businesses in and around the Deer District.
-On September 27, 2021, Fiserv Forum announced that the Deer District would host viewing parties as well for the playoff-bound Milwaukee Brewers.
+The Killers with Violent Femmes were the first concert at Fiserv Forum on September 4, 2018.

 On December 28, 2021, Fiserv Forum held its first ice hockey games with the inaugural Holiday Face–Off tournament.

-On October 2nd, 2022, Fiserv Fourm held its first National Hockey League game, the Chicago Blackhawks played the Minnesota Wild as part of the Blackhawks "Home Away from Home" series.
+On October 2, 2022, Fiserv Forum held its first National Hockey League game, the Chicago Blackhawks played the Minnesota Wild as part of the Blackhawks "Home Away from Home" series.

 The arena also continues a Milwaukee tradition for being the site of the New Year's Eve game for the Harlem Globetrotters, with 2020 being the only pause in decades.

-Pride Night at Fiserv Forum is hosted by the Bucks to celebrate the LGBTQ+ community.
-On January 2023, the annual event was hosted for the 5th time.